Clubs & Organizations

 Prescott College encourages students to form clubs and to join clubs as part of their academic and personal journey at the College.

 Prescott College encourages students to submit event announcements to the College’s online, moderated Calendar of Events.
 Let the Advancement Office know about senior projects, community service, internships, publications, and scholarships.
-All postings to campus bulletin boards must be stamped for approval by the Student Life Office before posting.
-For more information, contact the Student Leadership and Event Coordinator at (928) 350-1005.
+All postings to campus bulletin boards must be stamped for approval by the Library before posting.

 BCRC ngage the Prescott College community, our surrounding ...
 Learn more >